ryanntannn/dicerealm/docs/android-best-practice.md

 # Android Best Practices Architecture

 ## Overview
 The architecture that we will be using in our android development is recommended by Android [Recommended App Architecture](https://developer.android.com/topic/architecture?gclid=CjwKCAjw6raYBhB7EiwABge5Klm_5PN8nJF0Jrb_ymrPP0JAEsbmemmGv_nsn0nBQKQtQMCBuvjehRoC7qcQAvD_BwE&gclsrc=aw.ds#recommended-app-arch).
 Allowing the seperation of purpose, ideal for medium to large scale projects.
 I didn't use Domain Layer in this project since its optional and I do not want to overcomplicate things.
 But feel free to use it if it fits your use case.

+Remember that all this are recommendations, you may not always follow this exactly (e.g. Having a handler, etc)

 ## MVVM + Repository Architecture